 The BRRRR Method for Low-Budget Investors

 BRRRR stands for Buy, Rehab, Rent, Refinance, Repeat.
-The model is built on finding undervalued properties, improving them, renting them out to generate income, then refinancing based on the new (higher) appraised value to pull out capital for the next deal.
+You find undervalued properties, improve them, rent them out, then refinance based on the new appraised value to recover capital for the next deal.

 Here is the basic flow: